-\textbf{Structure of Paper:} The remainder of this paper is organized as follows: Section~\ref{sec:related_work} presents related work on the use of GenAI in AI adoption organizations.
+\textbf{Structure of Paper:} The remainder of this paper is organised as follows: Section~\ref{sec:related_work} presents related work on the adoption of GenAI in organisations.
 Section~\ref{sec:study_settings} describes the study design.
 Section~\ref{sec:results} presents the study results.
-Section~\ref{sec:discussion} discusses the implications and ~\ref{sec:threats} threats to validity.
-Finally, Section~\ref{sec:conclusion} provides conclusion and future directions.
+Section~\ref{sec:discussion} discusses the implications, and Section~\ref{sec:threats} presents the threats to validity.
+Finally, Section~\ref{sec:conclusion} provides the conclusion and future directions.